joeheartless/sembiluhashbutpy/README.md

 - Deletes all stored encrypted messages.

 ## Security Notes
-- **Environment Variable for Integrity Check**: You should set `INTEGRITY_SECRET` as an environment variable for better security.
 - **Use Strong Passwords**: Since the encryption key is derived from the password, use a strong and unique password.
 - **Avoid Sharing the Password**: Only share the short code, never the encryption password.